 The reliance on starchy and proteinous foods in many countries, especially in Africa, due to their high energy content, is the main cause of mineral deficiency in the body.
 Vegetables are very rich in minerals and provide many other essential nutrients such as proteins, vitamins, and essential amino acids, which bring numerous health benefits to humans [1].
 Vegetables are often overlooked because they are products that are low in protein and have low energy values [2].
 Proper research on vegetables will review their nutritional value and their importance in the diet.
 Certain vegetables, such as Amaranthus Spp, are highly nutritious.
 Amaranthus Spp is a rich source of fiber, essential minerals such as (calcium, magnesium, copper, phosphorus, magnesium, iron, and zinc), vitamins such as (vitamin B1, vitamin B2, vitamin C, and vitamin E) and essential amino acids such as (methionine, lysine and tryptophan) [3][4].
 Amaranthus Spp also contains phytochemicals such as flavonoids, pigments, phenolics, and carotenoids [5][6].
 These phytochemicals are responsible for their high antioxidant activity against several diseases, such as cardiovascular diseases, disease of the retina, lung disease, cancer, inflammation, atherosclerosis, arthritis, and neurodegenerative diseases [7][8][9].
 These plants hold potential for addressing micronutrient deficiencies, particularly in regions with limited access to diverse food sources.
 Therefore, enhancing the nutritional value, especially the mineral content of Amaranthus, is very important.

 Amaranthus is a genus of more than 50 species, including Amaranthus viridis.
-Amaranthus is a seasonal and short-lived plant known by its deep green leaves.
+Amaranthus is a seasonal and short-lived plant known for its deep green leaves.
 It grows up to 60–80 cm in height.
 The plant has numerous branches emerging from the base.
 The leaves look somewhat oval and measure 3–6 cm in length and 2–4 cm in width.
 They can glow in many climate and soil conditions, such as dry, humid, salty, and limy.
 Most species can grow in salty and alkaline soil [10].
 The leaves are eaten as a vegetable because they contain human nutrition such as fiber, vitamins, and minerals that are important in human and animal nutrition [10][11][12].
 Amaranthus viridis has been used as a medicinal herb in traditional medications to prevent and treat many diseases [13][14].

 Azotobacter is a species of aerobic and independent gram-negative bacteria found in soil, water, sediments, and plant roots [15], Aquatic environments, and plants [16][17].
 This microbe is well known for its nitrogen-fixing ability, which plays a crucial role in enhancing plant growth by increasing the availability of nitrogen, an essential nutrient for plant development.
 Azotobacter binds atmospheric nitrogen and releases it in the form of ammonium ions into the soil.
 Azotobacter has been used in agriculture, such as in the production of biofertilizers.
 The use of plant growth-promoting rhizobacteria (PGPR) in agriculture is seriously increasing because of their potential to replace the use of chemical fertilizers and pesticides, which are harmful to human health and the environment [18][19].